 Chocolate toxicity calculator

-Estimate methylxanthine dose and toxicity level for dogs and cats.
+Estimate methylxanthine dose and toxicity level for dogs.
+Other species require reference-specific guidance.

 Reference ranges & assumptions